Vajrayana: Place within Buddhist tradition

 The Paramitayana consists of the six or ten paramitas, of which the scriptures say that it takes three incalculable aeons to lead one to Buddhahood.
-The tantra literature, however, says that the Mantrayana leads one to Buddhahood in a single lifetime.
-According to the literature, the mantra is an easy path without the difficulties innate to the Paramitayana.
-Mantrayana is sometimes portrayed as a method for those of inferior abilities.
-However the practitioner of the mantra still has to adhere to the vows of the Bodhisattva.
+The tantra literature, on the other hand, says that Mantrayana leads one to Buddhahood in a single lifetime.
+According to the literature, the mantra is an easy path without the difficulties of Paramitayana.
+Mantrayana is sometimes portrayed as a method for those of inferior abilities, but the practitioner of mantra must still adhere to the Bodhisattva vow.

 Characteristics

 Goal

-The goal of spiritual practice within the Mahayana and Vajrayāna traditions is to become a Sammāsambuddha (fully awakened Buddha), those on this path are termed Bodhisattvas.
+The goal of spiritual practice in the Mahayana and Vajrayāna traditions is to become a Sammāsambuddha (fully awakened Buddha); those on this path are termed Bodhisattvas.
 As with the Mahayana, motivation is a vital component of Vajrayāna practice.
-The Bodhisattva-path is an integral part of the Vajrayāna, which teaches that all practices are to be undertaken with the motivation to achieve Buddhahood for the benefit of all sentient beings.
+The Bodhisattva-path is an integral part of Vajrayāna, which teaches that all practices are to be undertaken with the motivation to achieve Buddhahood for the benefit of all sentient beings.

-In the vehicle of Sutra Mahayana the "path of the cause" is taken, whereby a practitioner starts with his or her potential Buddha-nature and nurtures it to produce the fruit of Buddhahood.
-In the Vajrayāna the "path of the fruit" is taken whereby the practitioner takes his or her innate Buddha-nature as the means of practice.
-The premise is that since we innately have an enlightened mind, practicing seeing the world in terms of ultimate truth can help us to attain our full Buddha-nature.
-Experiencing ultimate truth is said to be the purpose of all the various tantric techniques practiced in the Vajrayana.
+In the vehicle of Sutra Mahayana, the "path of the cause" is taken whereby a practitioner starts with his or her potential Buddha-nature and nurtures it to produce the fruit of Buddhahood.
+In Vajrayāna, the "path of the fruit" is taken whereby the practitioner takes his or her innate Buddha-nature as the means of practice.
+Experiencing ultimate truth is said to be the purpose of all the various tantric techniques practiced in Vajrayana.

 Esoteric transmission

-Vajrayāna Buddhism is esoteric in the sense that the transmission of certain teachings only occurs directly from teacher to student during an empowerment (abhiṣeka) and their practice requires initiation in a ritual space containing the mandala of the deity.
-Many techniques are also commonly said to be secret, but some Vajrayana teachers have responded that secrecy itself is not important and only a side-effect of the reality that the techniques have no validity outside the teacher-student lineage.
+Vajrayāna Buddhism is esoteric in the sense that the transmission of certain teachings occurs only from teacher to student during an empowerment (abhiṣeka), and their practice requires initiation in a ritual space containing the mandala of the deity.
+Because of their role in giving access to the practices and guiding the student through them, the Vajracharya Lama is considered indispensable in Vajrayāna.

-The secrecy of teachings was often protected through the use of allusive, indirect, symbolic and metaphorical language (twilight language) which required interpretation and guidance from a teacher.
+The secrecy of teachings was often protected through the use of allusive, indirect, symbolic, and metaphorical language (twilight language) that required interpretation and guidance from a teacher.
 The teachings may also be considered "self-secret", meaning that even if they were to be told directly to a person, that person would not necessarily understand the teachings without proper context.
-In this way, the teachings are "secret" to the minds of those who are not following the path with more than a simple sense of curiosity.
+In this way, the teachings are "secret" to the minds of those who are not following the path with more than simple curiosity.